Advantages And Disadvantages Of Sexual Reproduction

 3. Repairing Damaged DNA: A Molecular Rescue Mission

 Sexual reproduction offers a mechanism for repairing damaged DNA.
-During meiosis, homologous chromosomes pair up, and damaged sections of one chromosome can be replaced with undamaged sections from its partner.
+Here's the thing — during meiosis, homologous chromosomes pair up, and damaged sections of one chromosome can be replaced with undamaged sections from its partner.
 This repair mechanism helps maintain the integrity of the genome and prevents the accumulation of harmful mutations, which are more likely to accumulate in asexually reproducing populations.

 4. Eliminating Deleterious Mutations: A Cleansing Process